chauff/cse1500-web-transcripts/Lecture-3.md

 We will now walk through a number of examples that add an interactive element to a web application.
 These examples are small and self-contained.
 This means that all necessary code is contained within a single code snippet.

-#### Example 1: document.getElementById
+#### :bangbang: Example 1: document.getElementById

-Example 1 is as simple as possible: a page with two elements, a button and a text box.
+Here :point_down: we have a page with two elements: a button and a text box.
 A click on the button will show `Hello World!` in the text box.
-We can include all necessary code in a single HTML file:

 ```html
 <!DOCTYPE html>